Abuse of process occurs when a court determines that a party’s actions are detrimental to the administration of justice in some way.

 It had already been established that the tort of abuse of civil process had not been pleaded by the sisters.
 As for the first exception, there was no statute, regulation, or common law principle to award estate administration costs (other than legal costs and disbursements) arising from bringing estate litigation.

-If you have a question about civil litigation, the highly skilled Toronto corporate lawyers at Milosevic Fiske LLP can help.
+If you have a question about civil litigation, the highly skilled Toronto corporate lawyers at Milosevic & Associates can help.
 We can provide you with advice and guidance suited to your unique situation.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.